What is eczema?

 How is eczema treated?

-Treatment varies depending on the symptoms (for example, dry skin is treated differently than oozing blisters); as well as the factors that trigger or worsen symptoms.
+Treatment of eczema depends on the symptoms (for example, dry skin is treated differently than oozing blisters) and the factors that trigger or worsen symptoms.
 No one treatment is best for all people.
-The goal of treatment is to reduce itching and discomfort as well as to prevent infection and further flare-ups.
+The goal of treatment is to reduce itching and discomfort and to prevent infection and additional flare-ups.

 Treatment options include:

-Preventing flare-ups is the best way to manage eczema.
-For that reason, it is important to try to identify and avoid symptom triggers, such as particular detergents or food allergens.
+- Prevention: Preventing flare-ups is the best way to manage eczema.
+For that reason, it is important to try to identify and avoid symptom triggers, such as certain detergents or food allergens, and to moisturize the skin.

-Keeping your skin moist is important, because itching increases when the skin is dry.
+- Skin care: Keeping your skin moist is important, because itching increases when the skin is dry.
 Use a moisturizing cream or ointment.
 Lotions are less effective.
-It is important to keep skin moisturized by applying creams or ointments several times a day — including after bathing/showering — to keep your skin moist.
-Use mild soaps and products that are free of perfumes, dyes and alcohol.
-Look for products that are “fragrance free,” “hypoallergenic” and “for sensitive skin.”
-New products containing “ceramide” actually replace some of the “glue” which is missing in the skin of eczema patients.
+It is important to keep skin moisturized by applying creams or ointments several times a day — including after bathing/showering while skin is still damp — to keep your skin moist.
+Use mild soaps and products that are free of perfumes, dyes, and alcohol.
+Look for products that are “fragrance-free,” “hypoallergenic,” and “for sensitive skin.”
+New products containing “ceramide” actually replace some of the “glue” that is missing in the skin of eczema patients and are the most effective moisturizers.

-Other medications that might be used for patients with eczema include antibiotics if the skin becomes infected and antihistamines to help control itching.
+Other medications that might be used for patients with eczema include antibiotics if the skin becomes infected, and antihistamines to help control itching.
+Some patients with severe eczema may require oral immunomodulatory or immunosuppressant medications to control their skin disease.

-The ultraviolet light waves found in sunlight have been shown to benefit certain skin disorders, including eczema.
-Phototherapy uses ultraviolet light, usually ultraviolet B (UVB), from special lamps to treat people with severe eczema.
+- Phototherapy: The ultraviolet light waves found in sunlight have been shown to help certain skin disorders, including eczema.
+Phototherapy uses ultraviolet light, usually ultraviolet B (UVB), from special lamps to treat people who have severe eczema.

-- Scars can form when the skin is damaged from prolonged scratching.
+- Scars can form when the skin is damaged from continued scratching.

 - Very itchy eczema can disturb sleep.